Having high cholesterol doesn’t automatically disqualify you from life insurance, but it can influence your rates.

 Can I Get Life Insurance with High Cholesterol?

-There’s plenty of evidence available that supports high cholesterol being a significant risk factor for heart disease.
+It’s rare to be declined just because of high cholesterol, but higher cholesterol levels may lead to higher premiums as there’s plenty of evidence available that supports high cholesterol being a significant risk factor for heart disease.

 What Do Life Insurance Companies Consider to Be High Cholesterol?